-Let me conclude by thanking BP’s economics team and all those who helped us prepare this review - in particular those in the governments of many countries around the world who have contributed their official data again this year.
-Thank you for your continuing cooperation and transparency.
+Let me conclude by thanking BP’s economics team and all those who helped us prepare this Review.
+The Review relies on the willingness of governments around the world to contribute their official data.
+Thank you for your continuing co-operation and transparency.

 Group chief executive